persephone-tools/persephone/README.md

 progress.

 Current data formatting requirements:
-* Audio files are stored in `<your-corpus>/feat/`.
+* Audio files are stored in `<your-corpus>/wav/`.
 The WAV format is supported.
-  Persephone expects WAVs to be 16bit mono 16000Hz.
+  Persephone will automatically convert wavs to be 16bit mono 16000Hz.
 (Auto-normalization in the next release).
 * Transcriptions are stored in text files in `<your-corpus>/label/`
 * Each audio file is short (ideally no longer than 10 seconds).
 There is a script added by Ben Foley, `persephone/scripts/split_eafs.py`, to split audio files into utterance-length units based on ELAN input files.
-* Each audio file in `feat/` has a corresponding transcription file in `label/` with the same *prefix* (the bit of the filename before the extension).
-For example, if there is `feat/utterance_one.wav` then there should be `label/utterance_one.<extension>`. `<extension>` can be whatever you want, but it should describe how the labelling is done.
-For example, if it is phonemic then `feat/utterance_one.phonemes` is a meaningful filename.
+* Each audio file in `wav/` has a corresponding transcription file in `label/` with the same *prefix* (the bit of the filename before the extension).
+For example, if there is `wav/utterance_one.wav` then there should be `label/utterance_one.<extension>`. `<extension>` can be whatever you want, but it should describe how the labelling is done.
+For example, if it is phonemic then `wav/utterance_one.phonemes` is a meaningful filename.
 * Each transcript file includes a space-delimited list of *labels* to the model should learn to transcribe.
 For example:
   * `data/na_example/label/crdo-NRU_F4_ACCOMP_PFV.0.phonemes` contains